 Achieving product market fit is hard, but you know when you have unlocked it.
 Your customers will happily pay you for your produt.
 Real problems of real people are being solved and the world is a little bit better because of it.
 Revenue is coming in and you're building momentum.
 You have ignited a little flame.

 Stage 3: Growth Stage.

 The last stage is to feed the flame and turn it into a bigger (but controlled) fire.
 For that, you need to further improve the product, learn and listen to your users needs – and scale your startup.
 Now, you don't have to take on investment from outside investors if you don't need or want to.
-But if you want to grow fast and hire a lot of people and spread the word through paid marketing campaigns, you will need funds.
+But if you want to grow fast you´d need to hire a lot of people and spread the word through paid marketing campaigns, you will need funds.
 Fortunately, having built momentum makes raising money from investors so much easier.

 The lean (business model) canvas – aka lean startup canvas

 By now you might be wondering how get started if you just have an idea in your head.
 Well, the most important thing is to get those ideas out of your head in a structured way for further examination.
 It's really the most important thing because it allows us to present it to others and get feedback on it.
 This is the point where traditionally you create a detailed business plan.
 This approach could easily take several weeks.

 But what if there was a better way?
 What if you could do the initial heavy lifting on just on SINGLE page to get started?
 Sounds awesome?
 It is!

 The lean canvas puts every important aspect of a working business model on one page that you can fill out in 20 minutes to describe you idea.
 It's an adaptation by Ash Maurya of Alex Osterwalder's Business Model Canvas and customized to deserve the name LEAN Business Model Canvas.